Spontifixus/aurelia-playground/README.md

 Note that in a real-life application you usually would encapsulate the connectivity to the chat hub in a chat service that you then can resolve using dependency injection.

-Before we listen for incoming messages we need to add a field to store them so we can access them from the template:
+Before we listen for incoming messages we need to add a field to store them, so we can access them from the template:

 ````typescript
 chatLog: Message[] = [];